mythril-forge/character-data/source/homebrew/abilities/features/markdown/spellbook.md

 Once you have spent this time studying, you know the spell(s) and can prepare them as normal.

 You can study and relearn multiple spells per long rest in this way.
+When you relearn a spell by reviewing your spellbook, you can't immediately add it to another one of your spellbooks without spending the resources to transcribe it.

 ## Erasing Spells
 If you want to erase one or more spells from your spellbook, you can tear their respective entries out of the book and destroy the pages.